BLOG

 Before you make the decision to sell your Bitcoin, it’s important to keep in mind the possible tax ramifications of your decision.

-When you sell your Bitcoin, you’ll incur a capital gain or a capital loss based on how the value of your tokens has fluctuated since you originally received them.
+When you sell your Bitcoin, you’ll incur a capital gain or a capital loss based on how the value of your BTC has changed since you originally received it.

 You can calculate how much capital gains/capital losses you’ll incur through this simple formula: